 It’s mind-boggling to think that this Middle Eastern megalopolis of gravity-defying skyscrapers, world-class shopping malls, and man-made islands—all at the edge of an endless desert—was once a lowly fishing village.
-The wealth you’ll now find in Dubai has earned it the nickname “City of Gold,” but there’s beauty and tranquility to be found in all that extravagance.
-From a no-expenses-spared seaside palace to a secluded desert oasis, these 11 hotels top our must-stay list.
+It's now known as the “City of Gold,” but there’s beauty and tranquility to be found in all that extravagance.
+From a no-expenses-spared seaside palace to a secluded desert oasis, these hotels top our must-stay list.

 Bulgari Resort Dubai

-Last year’s biggest news in the name of luxury came at the tail-end of 2017 with the debut of the Bulgari Resort Dubai.
-Skyline-altering skyrise this is not: no building is more than four stories tall, allowing rooms and suites to spread out luxuriously along the private beach that fronts Jumeirah Bay—each with its own balcony, soaking tub, and walk-in closet.
+Skyline-altering skyrise the Bulgari Resort Dubai is not: no building is more than four stories tall, allowing rooms and suites to spread out luxuriously along the private beach that fronts Jumeirah Bay—each with its own balcony, soaking tub, and walk-in closet.
 Decadence is found at every turn, from the spa’s gold-tile indoor pool and vitality pools to the yacht club—a Bulgari first—complete with its own members’ lounge and 50-slip harbor.

 Atlantis, the Palm